Drupal4Gov/Drupal-GovCon-2017/README.md

 ## Quickstart Instructions

+-Before you start, do `ssh-add l` to ensure your private key is registered.
+If not (especially after a system update), do `ssh-add -K ~/.ssh/id_rsa` to do this.
 - Install the prereqs above by following [BLT's Installing Requirements](https://github.com/acquia/blt/blob/8.x/INSTALL.md#installing-requirements) and then `vagrant plugin install vagrant-hostsupdater`
 - **Fork this repo**
 - Clone repo locally (clone **your fork**, do NOT clone the main repo)